Perspicacity11/MakersWk7-JavascriptWebApps/contents/13_connecting_to_server.md

- * `GET /notes` - gets the list of notes - you can access this one in your browser by visiting [`http://localhost:3000/notes`](http://localhost:3000/notes) (you'll notice this API uses the JSON format too).
+ * `GET /notes` - gets the list of notes - you can access this one in your browser by visiting [`http://localhost:3000/notes`](http://localhost:3000/notes) (you'll notice this API returns data the JSON format too).
  * `POST /notes` - adds a new note with a JSON body — we'll leave this one for later.

 ## Exercise - experimenting with `fetch` and the notes backend